 - New Year's Eve Osprey Lake fire works display

 - picnic tables, gazebos, & boat racks at public accesses

 - maintenance of public accesses - removal of dead trees, garbage, etc.

 - signage around Osprey and Link lakes to remind people to respect the environment, clean up, etc.

-- assistance for Hayes Creek Fire Hall and contributions toward the Community Hall.
+- assistance for Hayes Creek Fire Hall and contributions toward the Community Hall and fire equipment.

 - encouragement of government to set safe speed limits and appropriate safety signage on local roads.